The Legacy of Bessie Dashiell

 Bessie Dashiell’s story might have been lost to history, as have the stories of so many cancer victims over the centuries.
 But Bessie‘s tragedy served as the catalyst for the work of two influential individuals without whom we would not have the cancer treatments we have today.

-The first person we have already met: William Coley, of Memorial Hospital.
-Coley was trained as a cancer surgeon, but the depressing experience with Bessie Dashiell inspired him to search for a better way to treat this disease.
-He was led to hospital records at New York Hospital where he pored through past case histories until he found something interesting: the case of a patient named Stein, a German immigrant who had been treated with surgery for a cancer very similar to Bessie's.
+The first person we have already met: William Coley.
+Coley was trained as a surgeon, but the depressing experience with Bessie Dashiell inspired him to search for a better way to treat this cancer.
+He was led to hospital records at the New York Hospital where he pored through past case histories until he found something interesting: the case of a patient named Stein, a German immigrant who had been treated with surgery for a cancer very similar to Bessie's.
 Instead of succumbing to the disease, however, the man walked out of the hospital disease free.

 Coley learned that the patient had come down with a severe post-operative skin infection called erysipelas and developed a high fever (such infections were common in the days before antibiotics).
 The man nearly died from the infection, but eventually his body mustered an immune response to fight it.
 Coincidently, the man’s tumor shrank down to nothing and he left the hospital days later, with no trace of disease.
 He was still alive years later when Coley tracked him down in his neighborhood on the Lower East Side.